EmanuelaBoros/ocr-daniel-procedure/README.md

 * Phantom Character is not recommended since changes are quite insignificant and has very little impact
 * Use Batch Mode (Factory icon) and select Semi-Synthetic option to start converting a pre-existing directory of images

-## OCR Noisy images back to text file
+## OCR Noisy images back to a text file

 * OCR Engine: [Tesseract](https://github.com/tesseract-ocr/tesseract)
 * Installation instruction: [Here](https://github.com/tesseract-ocr/tesseract/wiki)